Regu7/Multiclass_Object_Detection/README.md

 * **Dockerized Deployment:** Containerized application for consistent environments across development and production.
 * **AWS Integration:** Automated deployment to AWS ECR, ECS, and EC2 for scalable and reliable hosting.

-## Project Structure

-The repository is structured as follows:

-.
-├── .github/                 # GitHub Actions workflows for CI/CD
-├── artifacts/               # Stored model artifacts, weights, or example outputs ├── notebooks/               # Jupyter notebooks for experimentation, data analysis, or model training ├── .gitignore               # Specifies intentionally untracked files to ignore ├── Dockerfile               # Defines the Docker image for the application ├── README.md                # This README file
-├── app.py                   # Main application script for object detection inference └── requirements.txt         # Python dependencies required for the project

 ## Getting Started

 To get a local copy up and running, follow these simple steps.